Albuquerque Indian School: History

+After passage of the 1953 Indian Termination Act, enrollment declined.
+More students enrolled in on- or near reservation public schools, as the federal government decreased separate programs for Native Americans.
+Congress believed that some tribal nations no longer needed separate status, but the legislation produced numerous adverse outcomes.

-Enrollment declined, with prospective students instead enrolling in on- or near-reservation public schools, after the 1953 Indian Termination Act.
-Following the Indian Self-Determination Act of 1975, the All Indian Pueblo Council (AIPC), a coalition of the 20 Pueblos in New Mexico and Texas, requested and was awarded a contract to operate the school starting in the 1977–78 school year.
-AIS thus became the first BIA school to be transferred to local tribal control.
-By this point the campus was in poor condition and the AIPC began advocating to move its students to the Santa Fe Indian School campus instead.
-The BIA agreed to the move after 22 students had to be treated for carbon monoxide poisoning due to a faulty furnace in early 1981.
-The merger into Santa Fe Indian School was completed later in the year and AIS ceased to exist as an independent entity.
+Following activism among tribal nations, with a renewed emphasis on sovereignty, and passage of the Indian Self-Determination Act of 1975, the All Indian Pueblo Council (AIPC) was formed from a coalition of the 20 Pueblos in New Mexico and Texas.
+They requested and were awarded a contract with the BIA to operate the school starting in the 1977–78 school year.
+AIS was the first BIA school to be transferred to local tribal control.
+By this point the campus buildings were in poor condition because of years of deferred maintenance.
+The AIPC began advocating to move its students to the Santa Fe Indian School instead of taking on expensive renovation of this campus.
+The BIA agreed to the move after 22 students had to be treated in early 1981 for carbon monoxide poisoning due to a faulty furnace.
+The merger into Santa Fe Indian School was completed later in the year.
+AIS ceased to exist as an independent entity.